SatoshiPortal/payjoin/README.md

-# Payjoin Cypherapp (MVP)
+# Payjoin Cypherapp

-This payjoin cypherapp is a basic implementation that makes use of payjoin-cli from https://github.com/payjoin/rust-payjoin.
-The container will run a `payjoin-cli resume` process in the background as well as a simlpe HTTP server that will accept Payjoin requests and attempt to process them.
+This payjoin cypherapp is a basic implementation that makes use of payjoin from https://github.com/payjoin/rust-payjoin and payjoin-typescript https://github.com/SatoshiPortal/payjoin-typescript.

 The API is simple and handles two request types: send and receive.

-Due to the sled db that payjoin-cli uses only one process can run at a time (caused by locking on the db).
-To handle this when a request is received we kill the running `payjoin-ci resume` process and start a new process running the relevant command.
-The app also implements locking so only a single request can be processed at a time.
-To work around this limitation we can either run multiple instances of this app or handle queuing on the client side.
-Once the request is processed the `payjoin-cli resume` process is started again to listen and/or process any outstanding "sessions".

-If the sled db has no outstanding sessions the `payjoin-cli resume` process will exit.
-We periodically (every 30 seconds) restart the process.

 ## API